 Grandma’s Irish soda bread is one of my favorite family traditions.
 St. Patrick’s Day is the perfect excuse to have a never-ending supply of soda bread.
 This is the only baking I truly excel at.
 The recipe is so easy, even I can make it!
 Enjoy it for breakfast, dessert, or after a Reuben sandwich.

 This is a delicious vegan gluten-free recipe that even your most ardent Irish folks will love.
+Don’t forget the vegan butter and Irish tea.
+Perfect for breakfast, lunch, and after dinner snack.

 - 2 cups non-dairy milk